RoxasKH/Matrix-3D/README.md

 This secondary constructor does everything the previous one does, but in addition it has as a fourth parameter a constant reference to a value of type `T` which it uses to initialize the matrix, assigning it to all its cells.
 For the same reasons listed for the copy constructor, `new` and assignments are also placed in a try catch block.

-### Conversion Constructor
+### Conversion constructor
 The constructor in question is a template constructor, which takes as input another 3D matrix of any type as a constant reference, then creates the new matrix of type `<T, F>` setting its dimensions to those of the passed matrix and allocating even memory to that used by the passed matrix.
 Finally, he fills it with the data of the passed matrix converted to type `T` through static_cast, using the data access operator through the 3 indexes that identify the position of a cell.
-The dimensions of the passed array are obtained through the public getters as it is considered a different data type (since it could be of any type).
+The dimensions of the passed matrix are obtained through the public getters as it is considered a different data type (since it could be of any type).
-As with the copy constructor, memory allocation and assignment are inside a try catch block, which returns the array to a consistent state in case new, assignment, or conversion to type `T` fails.
+As with the copy constructor, memory allocation and assignment are inside a try catch block, which returns the matrix to a consistent state in case `new`, assignment, or conversion to type `T` fails.

 ## Member functions